 Because of that, the lens through which she saw the world completely changed, something like The Allegory of the Cave.
 Because of that, she evolved from an information gatherer to a person who sees perspectives and transfers knowledge.

-Until finally, she was shoved into a giant abyss, recognized it as a rapidly enlarging, dangerous, manufactured knowledge gap, and clawed her way up and out to do whatever it takes to help others climb out, and to close the gap so others won’t fall in.
+Until one day, she was shoved into a giant abyss, recognized it as a rapidly enlarging, dangerous, manufactured knowledge gap, and clawed her way up and out to do whatever it takes to help others climb out, and to close the gap so others won’t fall in.

 And the moral of the story is: don’t run with scissors.